 Bonus: vegan, high in vitamin K

-Turkish Lentil Salad with bell pepper and a honey mustard dressing made with healthy olive oil.
+Turkish Lentil Salad with bell pepper and a honey mustard dressing made with healthy olive oil (if that sounds yummy, why not give some of these low calorie salad dressings a whirl too?).
 Easy and quick, ready in 7 minutes.
 Full of fiber, protein and vitamin K.

 Bonus: colourful, legume loaded